• Recipes

 • Kodiak Cakes Protein Oats - Here's another ingredient that boosts the protein in this oatmeal.
 Regular old-fashioned oatmeal contains 6 grams of protein per serving.
 But if you use Kodiak Cakes Protein Oats the protein increases to 10 grams.

-• Chia Seeds - Chia seeds thicken overnight oats and also add a creamy texture.
+• Chia Seeds - Chia seeds set the oatmeal and give it a creamy, pudding-like texture.
 Plus they are another hidden source of protein.

 • Honey - Optional.
 Honey is added to sweeten the oatmeal.
 But it is completely optional and not required to make the oats set up.